 A community mixed chorus open to all students and community residents.
-Music of different styles and various historical periods is prepared for a quarterly performance.
-(Formerly MUS 110) HP
+Music of different styles and various historical periods is prepared for a quarterly performance. {formerly MUS 110} HP

-MUSC 111, 112, 113 Swing Choir I, II, III 1-2 (0/22-44) Prerequisite: instructor permission
+MUSC 111, 112, 113 Swing Choir I, II, III 1-2 (0/22-44)

 A vocal ensemble for the performance of jazz, vocal jazz pop and rock music literature.
 Preparation of these and other contemporary musical styles for public performance.
-Progressive development of basic musicianship, vocal production, diction, rhythm and performance technique.
-(Formerly MUS 111, 112, 113) HP
+Progressive development of basic musicianship, vocal production, diction, rhythm and performance technique. {formerly MUS 111,112,113} HP